mbari-org/auv-python/README.md

 * Able to use for any Dorado class vehicle: Gulper, i2map, mapping
 * Both ship-based local file and production MBARI network execution
 * Decouple quick-look plot generation -- this code does mainly data processing
-* Anciallary plot generation may be done in order to validate the processing
+* Ancillary plot generation may be done in order to validate the processing
 * All available metadata written to netCDF attributes, including new XML cals
 * Decouple plumbing lag settings from the code
 * Enable easy reprocessing of segments of the archive